akeneo/pim-helpcenter/content/md/first-steps/manage-multidimensional-data-in-a-table.md

 Directly from the `manage options` screen, you can add options coming from a simple or multi-select attribute as an option for your table, just by clicking on the `Import from existing attribute` button.

 :::warning
 Note that imported options are not synchronised but are a one-shot copy of existing attribute options.
-Adding or removing options from the PIM won't change the options of the table.
+Adding or removing options from the selected simple or multi-select attribute won't change the options of the table column.
 :::

 :::info